 For many people, Argentina is most famous for its controversial First Lady, Eva Perón.
 Perón’s feminist approach to politics and civilization stirred hatred in some Argentines, and ignited passion and individuality in others.
 Today, the anniversary of Eva Perón’s death is marked by Argentines every year on July 26.

-If there’s one thing to say about Argentina it’s that the country is full of excitement and ambition.
-This Latin American country is as comfortable with its citizens as it is with its visitors.
+Argentina is the birthplace of tango-the forbidden dance.
+And because this Latina American country is as comfortable with its own citizens as it is with its visitors, it’s quite possible a local may offer to teach you.
 Travelers booking flights to Argentina simply need to show some foot work- either with a soccer ball or on the dance floor-and they’ll soon feel like one of the locals.
-Book a flight to Argentina to be seduced by its history, geography and culture.
+Book a trip to Argentina to be seduced by its history, geography and culture.

 Argentina is a big country, and the climate can vary widely.
 The north is subtropical while Patagonia in the south can be sub-Antarctic.
 The plains are usually mild and humid.
 The north is best visited between May and September while the opposite is true for Patagonia.

-Argentina has a good network of domestic flights and planes are the easiest way to get around if you’re covering long distances.
-Argentina flights can even be cheaper than buses from many parts of the country.
+Argentina’s domestic flight network is reliable and planes are the easiest way to get around if you’re covering long distances.
+Depending on the route, flights can be even cheaper than buses.

-Though slower than flights, long-distance buses are also a good option.
-All buses are equipped with a toilet, air-conditioning and even a bar.
+Long-distance buses are also a good option and are equipped with a toilet, air-conditioning and even a bar.

 Driving is another option but can be expensive.
 Cars can be rented to adults over 21.